-Contemporary Amperex Technology Limited ("CATL") subscribed for 200,000,000 units of the aforementioned private placement for a total purchase price of \$15,000.
+Contemporary Amperex Technology Limited ("CATL") subscribed for 200,000,000 units (20,000,000 on a postconsolidation basis) of the aforementioned private placement for a total purchase price of \$15,000,000.
 At December 31, 2018, CATL beneficially owns, or exercises control or direction over approximately 25.38% of the currently issued and outstanding shares of the Company.
 As per the subscription agreement, CATL has pre-emptive rights and the right to nominate one director to the board of directors of the Company.